fbpx

 Speaking.
 I’m definitely a better speaker and presenter at the end of this year than I was at the beginning of it.
 Most of that is just due to practice.
 Thanks to the success of the book, I’m being asked to speak much more than I was previously.
 I’m excited to do more of this in 2019 and I put together a page with upcoming events.
 (If you’d like me to speak at your company or event, you can submit a request here.)

 Charity work.
-Earlier this year, I settled on Against Malaria Foundation (AMF) as our charity partner.
+Earlier this year, I settled on Against Malaria Foundation (AMF) as our primary charity partner.
 AMF distributes nets to protect children, pregnant mothers, and families from mosquitos carrying malaria.
 It is one of the most cost-effective ways to extend life and fulfills my bigger mission to spread healthy habits around the globe.

 • 4,685 malaria nets distributed